vasukas/rodent/README.md

 Overly complex, later will be replaced with CMake.

-Requires C++17 compiler with support for zero-argument variadic macros, tested only with fresh GCC and MSVC.
+Requires C++17 compiler with support for zero-argument variadic macros, tested only with new GCC and MSVC.

 For vb.sh builds (Linux, MinGW) - call it without arguments to see usage summary.

+All builds require Box2D source in root directory.

 ### Linux